How To Apply For Academic Jobs In Linguistics

 Don’t include stuff that’s not your best, just to make a bulkier file.

 Teaching credentials, such as evaluation forms, often are included.
 There is an eternal debate about whether you should include all of your evaluations, or just the best ones.
 Without making a recommendation on this point, I could add the obvious point that if you include all, you should say you have done so.
-A nice way around the problem is to give copies of all of your evaluation forms to your recommenders, who can then read them and quote from students' comments appropriately.
+One way around the problem is to give copies of all of your evaluation forms to your recommenders, who can then read them and quote from students’ comments appropriately.
+But in recent years, digital technology makes it easier to transmit the full evaluation set (our department always scans evaluation forms, so you just need to get hold of the scan).

 4. Application Letters and Self-Praise